1neReality/MITSUHA/README.md

 A virtual waifu / assistant that you can speak to through your mic and it'll speak back to you!
 Has many features such as:

+* Can be used in virtual reality, with a 3d hologram box, or on your computer
 * You can speak to her with a mic
 * It can speak back to you
 * Has short-term memory and long-term memory